-In 2022, 93% (+1%) of students said that AVC classes helped "very much/some" with career & specialized knowledge skills related to their educational goals.
+A three-year average of 91% of students said that AVC classes helped "very much/some" with career & specialized knowledge skills related to their educational goals.

 RISC Question: How much do your AVC classes help you with career and specialized knowledge skills related to your educational goals?